Political systems of Imperial China: Fundamental system: Autocratic monarchy

-Principles and Foundation
+Principles and foundation

-During the Warring States period, Shang Yang from the state of Qin would enact political reforms into practice.
-The ancient Chinese text Han Feizi proposed the establishment of the first all-encompassing autocratic monarchy for the future of the state.
-The imperial system would eventually be constituted by the time of the establishment of the Qin, which would introduce the system of Three Lords and Nine Ministers as well as fostering the system of prefectures and counties.
+During the Warring States period, Shang Yang from the state of Wei would enact political reforms into practice.
+The ancient Chinese text Han Feizi proposed the establishment of the first all-encompassing autocratic monarchy for the future of the state.The imperial system would eventually be constituted by the time of the establishment of the Qin, which would introduce the system of Three Lords and Nine Ministers as well as fostering the system of prefectures and counties.
 Units of measurements, currency, and writing would be standardized, books and scholars of the previous regime burned and buried to keep ideological integrity, and officials were to act as faculties of the law.

-Consolidation and Reinforcement
+Consolidation and reinforcement

 Killing the Scholars and Burning the Books (18th century Chinese painting).

 In order to settle domestic concerns, Western Han conducted capital punishments, issued the Decree of Mercy and the Law of Supplementary Benefits, denounced the Hundred Schools of Thought, and only extolled Confucianism.
 By instituting the system of three provinces and six ministries, the feudal bureaucracy diminished the prime minister's power and reinforced imperial power.
 Complementary to this governing body, establishment and improvement of the Imperial Civil Examination improved the availability of qualified government officials.
 Regulation of military power removed total military authority from senior generals and local commanders in favor of centralized control by three government officials.
 Within the framework of organized executive power; the administration, the military, the financial powers of the chief ministers, the privy Councillors, and the three Secretaries partitioned and absorbed the authorities of the prime minister.
 Regulation of financial power was acquired by arranging consignments on appropriate levels of operations to coordinate local finances.
 Finally, standardization of judicial powers was executed via dispatching of civil officials to serve as local judiciaries.
 These means and measures concentrated power with the head of state.

-Further Development and Final Shape
+Further development and final shape

 In the central government, the executive system of central officials was improved during Yuan dynasty.
 It established the Xuanzheng Yua (the Bureau of Buddhist and Tibetan Affairs) to direct religious affairs and to govern the region of Tibet.
 At the local level, the provincial system was practiced.
 At the beginning of the Ming dynasty, the prime minister was abolished, and the power was divided into six departments.
 The local government implemented the division of power among the three functioning departments.
 The Qing dynasty followed the system of the Ming dynasty, set up more military offices, put up literary prisons, thus strengthened the centralisation of authoritarianism.